 Finally, both before and after the release of the APPG definition, there have also been alternative definitions put forward.
 These include definitions by Runnymede, TellMAMA, and Centre for Analysis of the Radical Right among others.

 However it might be more appropriated to look at criteria rather than a strict definition, Professor Tariq Modood recommended the following tests to establish whether something is a reasonable criticism of Islam, or it is Islamophobic:

 - Does it stereotype Muslims by assuming they all think the same?

 - Is it about Muslims, or a dialogue which Muslims could join?

 - Is the language civil and contextually appropriate?

 - Insincere criticism for ulterior motives?
 (Or sincere, e.g. if citing gay rights/feminism)

-Ms Sadie Chana is an Early Career Fellow at CARR and a doctoral candidate at Rutherford College, University of Kent.
+Ms Sadie Chana is a Doctoral Fellow at CARR and a doctoral candidate at Rutherford College, University of Kent.
 Her profile can be found here:

 © Sadie Chana.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).